bpendem/demo-repo/README.md

 Adding some text here

-# chnages from new branch
+# changes from new branch  // corrceted the typo
  Addimng text againn in 2